Brooklyn Banks: Skateboarding

 From the mid-1980s onward, significantly before any skateparks were built in New York City, the Brooklyn Banks provided one of the only banked skateable areas in the city.
 The banks remained a major meet up spot for Downtown skateboarders for the next two decades.

 In 2001, the September 11 attacks on the nearby World Trade Center caused access to the banks to be temporarily shut down, although skaters were allowed to return almost immediately, even when the area remained closed to others.
 The city soon started using the area for weekday parking, limiting the usable hours for skateboarding.

 New York City began renovations on the spot in 2004, destroying the little banks in the process, and planning to turn the area into a green park.
 Skateboarder and community organizer Steve Rodriguez successfully organized skateboarders to lobby the New York City to save the larger banks for skateboarding in 2005.
 The New York City Department of Parks and Recreation agreed on a redesign for the area would result in what Parks Commissioner Adrian Benepe deemed a "skateboard-friendly park."

 Five years later, in 2010, New York City turned the space into storage for a major restoration and repair project for the bridge.
 This effectively closed the area skateboarders had used for over twenty years.
 In 2016, a petition to re-open the banks was circulated with 21,718 signatures collected.

 In 2020, after the New York City Department of Transportation removed all the bricks from the flat ground area, the skateboard community feared the big banks themselves would be next.
 Over the next three years, a new petition to reopen the banks to skateboarding gathered over 53,000 signatures.
+Local resident Rosa Chang established the nonprofit organization Gotham Park in 2021 to lead efforts to renovate the space.
 With the organizing and lobbying of Rodriguez once again, the park was partially reopened on May 24, 2023, the 140th anniversary of the opening of the Brooklyn Bridge, as part of a planned redesign that would specifically keep skateboarding in mind, rebuild the small banks, and reopen the big banks.

-Rodriguez, along with the mayor of New York City and the not-for-profit organization Gotham Park, announced the big banks reopened to the public on June 5, 2025 after 15 years of closure.
+Rodriguez, along with Mayor Eric Adams and the not-for-profit organization Gotham Park, announced that the big banks had reopened to the public on June 5, 2025, after 15 years of closure.
+Adams also allocated $50 million to rebuild the space.
+As of 2026, the reconstruction is planned to begin during fiscal year 2028.